silverton-io/buz-docs/docs/developing/documentation.md

 ## Deploying documentation

-The docs site is auto-deployed using [Github Actions](https://github.com/silverton-io/honeypot-documentation/blob/main/.github/workflows/deploy-docs.yml).
+The docs site is auto-deployed using [Github Actions](https://github.com/silverton-io/buz-documentation/blob/main/.github/workflows/deploy-docs.yml).

 ## Where to go next

-- Pick up an issue from [github](https://github.com/silverton-io/honeypot/issues) and cut your first PR.
+- Pick up an issue from [github](https://github.com/silverton-io/buz/issues) and cut your first PR.
-- [Deploy Honeypot](/production-deployment/gcp) to a production environment.
+- [Deploy Buz](/production-deployment/gcp) to a production environment.
-- Play around with the [Honeypot documentation](/developing/documentation-site).
+- Play around with the [Buz documentation](/developing/documentation-site).
-- Read about the [general philosophy](/introduction/philosophy) of Honeypot.
+- Read about the [general philosophy](/introduction/philosophy) of Buz.